elarahq/configure_semian/README.md

       }
     }

+## VERSION (0.1.3)
+- Supports request urls with or without parameters
+- Supports request with mulitple double slash in URI path
+- Supports request without forward slash if timeout defined with forward slash

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.